 The benchmark conditions on wage determination (4) and matching technology (5) are of a different nature than the conditions for worker mobility (2) and job mobility (3).
 The latter are no-arbitrage conditions, and deviations from these conditions have a straightforward interpretation as evidence for barriers to worker or job mobility across segments.
 The interpretation of deviations from the wage determination and matching technology conditions is less straightforward.
-Consequently, one could have a semantic debate whether dispersion in labor market conditions originating from deviations from these conditions should even be labeled as 'mismatch'.
-Our pragmatic solution to this
+Consequently, one could have a semantic debate whether dispersion in labor market conditions originating from deviations from these conditions from these conditions of the second to this issue is to define mismatch as dispersion in labor market conditions for any reason.
+Clearly, this choice affects how we interpret our results and we try to be careful about this issue throughout the paper.